1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

 - buying high-quality companies with high returns on capital

-- with strong cash flows and balance sheets to protect and growth dividends even in a recession
+- with strong cash flows and balance sheets to protect and grow dividends even in a recession

-- run by competent and trustworthy managment with a track record of adapting to economic/industry shocks
+- run by competent and trustworthy management with a track record of adapting to economic/industry shocks

 - bought at reasonable to attractive valuations